|Nutritional Guidelines (per serving)|

 Take the pan off the heat and plunge it into an ice-water bath or, if you have lumps, strain it through a sieve into a pan or heatproof bowl set in ice water.

 Do not chill the pastry cream.
 It will be poured hot over the baked puff pastry.

 Assemble the Kremówka

-Using a 13x9-inch pan as a mold, place one layer of cooked puff pastry in the bottom of the pan.
+Using a 13-by-9-inch pan as a mold, place one layer of cooked puff pastry in the bottom of the pan.

 Pour hot pastry cream over it, and place the second layer of cooked puff pastry with the cutting-guide marks on top.

 Refrigerate until set.
 When ready to serve, using the prescored marks as guides, cut into 9 pieces.
-Dust each piece with confectioners' sugar.
-Refrigerate the leftovers.
+Dust each piece with powdered sugar.